Nisarg4122/project-1-team-galaxy/README.md

       * Save Game: Save the player’s progress (e.g., inventory, stats, location).
       * Exit: Allow the player to exit the game.

+5. Check Inventory

+Inventory Management:
+Display a list of items the player has collected.
+Show stats for each item (e.g., weapon damage, armor defense).

+6. Update Player Stats

+Stats to Track:
+    - Health: Player’s current health.
+    - XP: Experience points earned from battles or exploration.

+7. Save and Exit
+   - Save Game: Save the player’s current state (e.g., inventory, stats, location).
+   - Exit Game: Allow the player to exit the game and return to the main menu.